 If you do spend the day on the beach be sure to secure your valuables.
 We use and recommend portable travel safes – here’s our guide to the best travel safes.

 This Roman Catholic Cathedral of St Louis was built in 1895 – it is the sixth version in this location, the first being built-in 1657.
 The cathedral was designed by Gustave Eiffel – his creation of a cast iron frame which is reinforced by concrete walls was architected to survive the hurricanes and earthquakes that had destroyed the previous iterations of the cathedral.
-The bell tower rises to 58 metres and is covered with a bronze aluminium scale.
+The bell tower rises to 58 meters (190 feet) and is covered with a bronze aluminum scale.

 It’s still a working library, accessible by all, so you’ll have to be quiet when visiting, but it’s a glorious place to stroll around.

 Map of Things to Do in Fort de France Martinique

 Here are our things to do in Fort de France Martinique map – click here to be taken to the map hosted at Google.

 Where to Stay in Fort de France, Martinique